max-hill/virus-project/readme.md

 	BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile-unrooted.svg
 	```

-#### Attempt 2: IcyTree
+#### Method 2: IcyTree
 Our second attempt at data visualization used the online tool
 [IcyTree](https://icytree.org/).
-This tool has a GUI, so we just load the file
+This browser-based tool has a GUI, so we just
-`BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile` and then can play
+load the file `BHV1-plus-BHV5-outgroup-alignment-EDITED.fasta.treefile` and then
-around with the options.
-Trees produced using this tool are found in the
+can play around with the options.
+Trees produced using this tool are found in
-directory `analysis/icytree/`.
+the directory `analysis/icytree/`.

-# SnappNet and NetRax
+# Part 3.
+SnappNet and NetRax

-Next we will try to obtain a tree for a few select virus strains chosen from the
+## Obtain the Dataset
-BHV1 dataset.
-The following are the strains chosen for the initial SnappNet and
+The following are the strains chosen for the initial SnappNet and NetRax
-NetRax analysis:
+analysis:

     ```
 	C14_CSU_034_10640